 Step 3: Turn on “data roaming” to automatically connect.

-In summary, here’s the logic you can follow when considering “how to buy Korean data cards and phone cards”:
+In summary, here’s the logic you can follow when deciding how to buy “Korean data cards and phone cards”:

-If you need a Korean phone number for receiving messages or ordering food → Choose a physical KT SIM card (available at the airport).
+If you need a Korean phone number for receiving messages or ordering food → Choose a KT physical SIM card (available at the airport).

 If you’re traveling with others and have a limited budget → Consider renting a Wi-Fi hotspot.